Media

 Talk to Me About Your Team

 The next expedition in this series is the Polar Primer, March 2027 in Svalbard, Norway.
 A guided resilience expedition for a small group of people who want to know what the ice actually feels like.
-Eight days.
+Nine days.
 Real polar conditions.
 Coaching built in.

 Beyond the ice, I am actively exploring other hard things in other environments.
 Different challenges.
 Same commitment to doing them in real time and bringing the lessons back.

-Join the Polar Primer Waitlist
+Enquire About the Polar Primer

 Responses within 48 hours.
 All enquiries treated confidentially.